Artificial Intelligence for medical documentation

 AI scribes

-An AI scribe ‘listens’ to the conversation between a patient and doctor then uses generative AI to compile a structured clinical note.
+Normally, an AI scribe ‘listens’ to the conversation between a patient and doctor then uses generative AI to compile a structured clinical note.
 Some AI scribes record the conversation, others simply process the audio but don’t record.

 As well as a clinical note, AI scribes can produce: